Clive Barker

-Clive Barker (born 5 October 1952) is an English writer, filmmaker, and visual artist.
+Clive Barker (born 5 October 1952) is a British writer, filmmaker, and visual artist.
 He came to prominence in the 1980s with a series of short stories collectively named the Books of Blood, which established him as a leading horror author.
 His work has been adapted into films, notably the Hellraiser series (the first installment of which he also wrote and directed) and the Candyman series.

 Barker's paintings and illustrations have been shown in galleries in the United States, and have appeared in his books.
 He has also created characters and series for comic books, and some of his more popular horror stories have been featured in ongoing comics series.

 Early life

 Barker was born in Liverpool on 5 October 1952.
 His mother, Joan Ruby (née Revill), was a painter and school welfare officer; his father, Leonard Barker, worked as the personnel director for an industrial relations firm.
 He was educated at Dovedale Primary School and Quarry Bank High School in Liverpool before joining the University of Liverpool, where he studied English and philosophy.
 At the age of three, he witnessed the infamous death of French skydiver Léo Valentin, who plummeted to the ground during a performance at an air show in Liverpool.
 He would later allude to Valentin in many of his stories.